 What happens when parents are unable to raise their children?
 Kids can easily find themselves in danger.
 They might be unable to fend for themselves.
 They’ll need help finding food, clothing, and shelter.

 In these cases, many children find themselves in the foster care system.
 The word “foster” means helping someone grow and develop.
 And that’s just what the foster care system does.
 It’s a temporary solution for children who need a safe place to grow and develop.

-Foster parents are people who volunteer to help out children in need.
-Although they're not the birth parents of the children they help, they take these children into their homes and provide for their needs as long as necessary.
+Foster parents are people who want to help out children in need.
+They take children into their homes and take care of them for as long as needed.